-Effective October 1, 2021, the Corporation entered into an Independent Consulting Agreement with Mr. Peter Hughes concurrent with his appointment as President and CEO of the Corporation (the "Hughes Agreement"), Mr. Hughes replaced Mr. Cathro who served as Interim President and CEO 's resignation during the period March 23, 2021 to September 30, 2021.
-Pursuant to the Hughes Agreement, the Corporation will pay Mr. Hughes a monthly fee of \$10,000 for management and administration services and for acting as the Corporation's President and CEO (the "Consulting Fee").
-The Hughes Agreement has an initial term of 12 months and will automatically renew for further 12-month terms until terminated.
-The Corporation may terminate the Hughes Agreement prior to the expiration of any term for any reason by providing written notice and making a one-time payment equal to six (6) months of the Consulting Fee provided such termination is not for cause.
-If, within sixty (60) days following a change of control (as defined), the Corporation terminates the Hughes Agreement or Mr. Hughes elects to terminate the Hughes Agreement, the Corporation will pay Mr. Hughes an amount equal to six (6) months of the Consulting Fee and any equity-based compensation granted to Mr. Hughes and outstanding as at such date shall immediately vest, if not already vested, and shall be exercisable by Mr. Hughes in accordance with the terms thereof.
+Effective October 1, 2021, the Corporation entered into an Independent Consulting Agreement with Mr. Peter Hughes concurrent with his appointment as President and CEO of the Corporation (the "Hughes Agreement").
+Pursuant to the Hughes Agreement, the Corporation paid Mr. Hughes a monthly fee of \$10,000 for management and administration services and for acting as the Corporation's President and CEO (the "Consulting Fee").
+The Hughes Agreement had an initial term of 12 months and automatically and was to perpetually renew for further 12-month terms until terminated.
+On May 26, 2023, concurrent with the termination of Mr. Hughes Agreement, the Corporation is required to pay Mr. Hughes a maximum one-time payment equal to six (6) months of the Consulting Fee in the amount of \$60,000.
+This amount is currently being negotiated.

-On July 12, 2012, the Corporation entered into a professional services agreement with Mr. Richard Lee (the "Lee Agreement") pursuant to which the Corporation agreed to pay Mr. Lee a monthly fee to provide accounting and administrative services to the

-Corporation and to act as the Corporation's CFO.
-The Lee Agreement was amended on June 1, 2014 and again on September 1, 2016 and on January 31, 2022 was terminated and replaced by a Professional Services Agreement (the "Kitchener Agreement") between the Corporation and Kitchener Holdings Corp. ("Kitchener") made effective February 1, 2022.
+On July 12, 2012, the Corporation entered into a professional services agreement with Mr. Richard Lee (the "Lee Agreement") pursuant to which the Corporation agreed to pay Mr. Lee a monthly fee to provide accounting and administrative services to the Corporation and to act as the Corporation's CFO.
+The Lee Agreement was amended on June 1, 2014 and again on September 1, 2016 and on January 31, 2022 was terminated and replaced by a Professional Services Agreement (the "Kitchener Agreement") between the Corporation and Kitchener Holdings Corp. ("Kitchener") made effective February1, 2022.
 Kitchener is a private company wholly owned by Mr. Lee.
 The Kitchener Agreement has a term of three years, i.e., to and until January 31, 2025 (the "Term").
 Pursuant to the terms of the Kitchener Agreement, the Corporation will pay Kitchener a base fee of \$3,000 per month (the "Consulting Fee"), plus GST and will reimburse Kitchener for all business expenses incurred on behalf of the Corporation.
-In the event the Corporation or Kitchener terminates the Agreement for any reason, including but not limited to, any form of reorganization, change of control, amalgamation or takeover bid, the Corporation will pay to Kitchener an amount equal to 6 months base salary at that time.
+In the event the Corporation or Kitchener terminates the Agreement for any reason, including but not limited to, any form of re-organization, change of control, amalgamation or takeover bid, the Corporation will pay to Kitchener an amount equal to 6 months base salary at that time.
 In the event the Kitchener Agreement is terminated by the Corporation without cause, all vested options held by Kitchener are exercisable for a period of ninety days prior to cancellation and unvested options, if any, shall be immediately cancelled.
 If Kitchener elects to terminate the Kitchener Agreement due to a change of control all unvested options would be immediately vested and all vested options would be exercisable for a period of ninety days prior to cancellation.

-The Corporation entered into a consulting agreement with Standard Metals Exploration Ltd. ("Standard") dated April 1, 2021 (the "Standard Agreement"), pursuant to which the Corporation pays a gross monthly fee equal to the greater of \$5,000 or the number of days of services provided by Standard multiplied by a per diem rate of \$1,000 (the "Consulting Fee").
-The Standard Agreement has an initial term of six months (the "Initial Term") and automatically renews for an indefinite term (the "Extended Term").
+The Corporation entered into a consulting agreement with StandardMetals Exploration Ltd. ("Standard") dated April 1, 2021 (the "Standard Agreement"), pursuant to which the Corporation pays a gross monthly fee equal to the greater of \$5,000 or the number of days of services provided by Standard multiplied by a per diem rate of \$1,000 (the "Consulting Fee").
+The Standard Agreement had an initial term of six months (the "Initial Term") and automatically renews for an indefinite term (the "Extended Term").
 The Corporation may terminate the Standard Agreement during the Extended Term upon 90 days written notice or a one-time payment equivalent to the Consulting Fee then payable under the terms of the Standard Agreement for a period of 90 days.
 Standard is a private company wholly owned by Mr. David E. Blann.